espressif/pytest-embedded/docs/usages/expecting.rst

 This function would parse the output as the unity output.
 The default value of ``timeout`` is 60 seconds.

-When the test script ends, the DUT object would raise ``AssertionError`` if any unity test case’s result is “FAIL”.
+When the test script ends, the DUT object would raise :obj:`AssertionError` if any unity test case’s result is “FAIL”.

 What’s more, it would dump the junit report under a temp folder and would combine the junit report into the main one if you use ``pytest --junitxml`` feature.